Jungledisk/jungledocs/src/004_IntrotoJDClient.rst

 The Errors & Warnings section in the bottom portion of the Activity Monitor will display any errors,  warnings, or results from running a consistency check.

 The Configure option in the upper right is used to manage the settings within Jungle Disk.
-Any changes  made within this section are applied to the user’s local settings file.
-See THE SETTINGS FILE for more information.
+Any changes made within the user interface are mirrored on your local settings file.
+Settings may be altered directly in the local [REF] settings file, but we do not recommend this, as incorrectly editing or accidentally making a change within this file can cause it to become corrupt resulting in the loss of all settings.

 Application Settings
 ====================